 Mary Queen of Scots is a figure who has always fascinated him.
 As his research continued, he began an ambitious genealogical study of the principal Scottish families, focusing in particular on the inter-relationships surrounding Mary and James, to understand the complex networking between them.

-Based on over ten years of research, his groundbreaking two-volume history charts the decline of the Scottish monarchy under Mary Queen of Scots, and its recovery under James VI, culminating in him ascending to the English throne after Elizabeth I‘s death:
+Based on over ten years of research, his groundbreaking two-volume history charts the decline of the Scottish monarchy under Mary Queen of Scots, and its recovery under James VI, culminating in his ascent to the English throne after Elizabeth I‘s death in 1603:

 The Challenge to the Crown – Volume I: The Struggle for Influence in the Reign of Mary Queen of Scots 1542-1567

 This covers the period until Mary’s enforced abdication at Lochleven in 1567.
 It was published by the Book Guild on 25 July 2012.